AlexGCbn/CI_PP5_StarDesk/README.md

 ## Heroku
 This project can be deployed to Heroku with the following steps:
 1. Create an account on [Heroku](https://www.heroku.com/)
-2. Create an app, give it a name for example hike-a-thon, and select a region
+2. Create an app, give it a name for example stardesk, and select a region
 3. Under resources search for postgres, and add a Postgres database to the app
 4. Note the DATABASE_URL, this needs to be set as an environment variable in Heroku and your local environment variables
-5. Create a Procfile with the text: web: gunicorn hike_a_thon.wsgi
+5. Create a Procfile with the text: web: gunicorn stardesk.wsgi
 6. Make sure you add your environment variables (env.py) to Heroku's Config Vars
 7. In the settings.py ensure the connection is to the Heroku postgres database
 8. Ensure debug is set to false in the settings.py file
-9. Add 'localhost/127.0.0.1', and 'hike-a-thon.herokuapp.com' to the ALLOWED_HOSTS variable in settings.py
+9. Add 'localhost/127.0.0.1', and 'stardesk.herokuapp.com' to the ALLOWED_HOSTS variable in settings.py
 10. Run "python3 manage.py showmigrations" to check the status of the migrations
 11. Run "python3 manage.py migrate" to migrate the database
 12. Run "python3 manage.py createsuperuser" to create a super/admin user